New Immigration Rules affecting the Student and Child Student Visa Routes

 New Definition and Evidential Requirements for a ‘Guardianship Organisation’

-• A new definition will be added to the Immigration Rules to describe a guardianship organisation.
+• A new definition was added to the Immigration Rules to describe a guardianship organisation.
 This is defined as “an organisation, with the approval of the Child Student’s parents, legal guardian or school, that arranges a nominated guardian for a Child Student.”

 • The name and contact details of a member of staff at the guardianship organisation who is a British Citizen or settled in the UK;